EXCLUSIVE-Russian state hackers suspected in targeting Biden campaign firm – sources | Politics

 A person familiar with SKDK's response to the attempts said the hackers failed to gain access to the firm's networks.
 "They are well-defended, so there has been no breach," the person said.
 SKDK Vice Chair Hilary Rosen declined to comment.
 A Biden spokesman did not respond to a request for comment.

-Kremlin spokesman Dmitry Peskov dismissed the allegations as "nonsense".
+Kremlin spokesman Dmitry Peskov dismissed the allegations as "nonsense."
 Moscow has repeatedly denied using hacking to interfere in other countries' elections.
-The hacking attempts on SKDK come as U.S. intelligence agencies have raised alarms about possible efforts by foreign governments to interfere in the November presidential election.
+U.S. intelligence agencies have raised alarms about possible efforts by foreign governments to interfere in the November presidential election.

 ALSO READ